-132. Collaborative and partnership arrangements will also be subject to all relevant EU and UK Procurement Legislation and should therefore comply with the relevant provisions in these Standing Orders.
+132. Collaborative and partnership arrangements will also be subject to all applicable procurement legislation and guidance and should therefore comply with the relevant provisions in these Standing Orders.
 Advice should be sought from the Procurement Department and from Joint Legal Services in relation to such projects.

-Thres hold Level Total (or Annual) Value Quotation/ Tender Process Responsible for procurement Opening of Quotation/ Tenders Contract Documentation Approval of Contract (Signature Required) Exemption from Tender Approvals 1 Up to £10,000 Electronic quotation: demonstrati on of value for money Authorised Officer Authorised Officer/ Budget Holder Issue by Purchase Order or use of Purchasing Card with GP terms and conditions Authorised Officer Not applicable 2. £10,001 - £40,000 At least 3 electronic quotations Authorised Officer with support from Procurement Department Procurement department and Authorised Officer but relevant Procurement officer for e- tenders Written contract approved by Procurement Department Head of Department/ LPA Commander/ CFO (Chief Constable) for Gwent Police CFO (PCC)/Chief Executive for OPCC CFO/Chief Constable for Gwent Police CFO (PCC)/Chief Executive for OPCC 3. £40,001 - £500,000 Follow tender process outlined in Standing Orders (and where the total value exceeds the EU Threshold.
-In accordance with EU Regulations) Procurement Department Procurement Department Written form of contract approved by Procurement.
-CFO (Chief Constable) for Gwent Police CFO (PCC)/Chief Executive for OPCC CFO/Chief Constable for Gwent Police CFO (PCC)/Chief Executive for OPCC 4 Over £500,000 Follow tender process outlined in Standing Orders Procurement Department (with support from Joint Legal Services) CFO (PCC) or Chief Executive (or designated Procurement officer in relation to e- tenders only) Written form of contract approved by Joint Legal Services.
-Where the total value £500,000, this must be reported to the PCC in conjunction with the Chief Executive or CFO (PCC) CFO (PCC)/Chief Executive for OPCC
+Thres hold Level Total Contract Value (or Annual Value with Supplier) inclusive Of VAT Total Contract Value (or Annual Value with Supplier) exclusive VAT Quotation/ Tender Process Responsible for procurement Opening of Quotation/ Tenders Contract Documentation Approval of Contract (Signature Required) Exemption from Tender Approvals 1 Up to £15,000 Up to £12,500 Electronic quotation: demonstrat ion of value for money Authorised Officer Authorised Officer/ Budget Holder Issue by Purchase Order or use of Purchasing Card with GP terms and conditions Authorised Officer Not applicable 2. £15,000 - £50,000 £12,500 - £41,667 At least 3 electronic quotations Authorised Officer with support from Procurement Department Procurement department and Authorised Officer but relevant Procurement officer for e-tenders Written contract approved by Procurement Department Head of Departmen t/ LPA Commande r/ CFO (Chief Constable) for Gwent Police CFO (PCC)/Chief Executive for OPCC CFO/Chief Constable for Gwent Police CFO (PCC)/Chief Executive for OPCC 3.
+Above £50,000 and up to £600,000 Above £41,668 and up to £500,000 Follow tender process outlined in Standing Orders (and where the total value exceeds the procureme nt thresholds in the Public Contract Regulations 2015) Procurement Department Procurement Department Written form of contract approved by Procurement.
+CFO (Chief Constable) for Gwent Police CFO (PCC)/Chief Executive for OPCC CFO/Chief Constable for Gwent Police CFO (PCC)/Chief Executive for OPCC

+Above Above Follow Written form of

+£600,000 £500,000 tender contract approved

+process Procurement Department (with support from Joint Legal Services) CFO (PCC) or Chief Executive (or designated Procurement officer in relation to e- tenders only) by Joint Legal CFO

+outlined in Services.

+4 Standing (PCC)/Chief

+Orders Where the total Executive

+(and where value exceeds for OPCC

+the total £500,000, (ex VAT)

+value this must be Chief reported to the PCC (in or CFO conjunction with (PCC)

+exceeds

+the or CFO

+procureme

-Procurement
+nt the Procurement

-Department)
+thresholds Department)

+in the

-Completed
+Public Completed under

-under seal (if
+Contract seal (if deemed

-deemed

-appropriate by
+Regulations appropriate by the

-the

-Commissioner).
+2015) Commissioner).